Lesbian, Gay, Bisexual, Transgender, Queer Survivors

-The PAWS program of the Counseling Center provides advocacy services to all survivors, regardless of their gender, sexual orientation, or gender identity.
+The PAWS program of the Counseling Center provides advocacy services to all survivors, regardless of their gender, sexual orientation, gender identity, or gender expression.

 Click here for more information on recognizing abusive behaviors in a relationship.

 It's important to know that violence/abuse is not likely to stop on its own - episodes of violence usually become more frequent and more severe.
-The CEASE program can assist you:
+The PAWS program can assist you:

 - Stop using abuse of any form (physical, sexual, verbal or emotional), including threats and intimidation.